isomerpages/psd-corp/_about-public-service-division/Mission, Vision and Values.md

-PSD stewards one trusted Public Service by developing a flourishing diverse workforce for the future as well as a forward-looking and inspiring leadership community, building future-ready public sector organisations, and driving good governance, values and excellence.
+PSD stewards a trusted Public Service by developing a flourishing diverse workforce for the future as well as a forward-looking and inspiring leadership community, building future-ready public sector organisations, and driving good governance, values and excellence.

 ###    Developing a Flourishing Diverse Workforce for the Future